loop-basic Orchestrator¶

 - Get LLM completion

-- Execute tool calls sequentially
+- Execute tool calls in parallel

 - Repeat until final response